Alecrim/AlecrimCoreData/README.md

 See `Samples` folder for a configuration example for [Ensembles](http://www.ensembles.io).

-### Notes
+#### Additional Notes

-AlecrimCoreData determines the name of the `.xcdatamodeld` automatically using the project name.
+When using the default options, AlecrimCoreData determines the name of the `.xcdatamodeld` automatically using the project name.
 Please ensure the names match.

 ## Using